×

 When we asked people what advice they would give someone preparing to move to Korea, they said...

 "Expats should research the cost of living in Korea before retiring there, as it may be higher than they are used to.
 It is also important to familiarize oneself with the local culture and customs, as well as the language, to ensure a smooth transition.
 Additionally, expats should research the healthcare system in Korea and consider purchasing health insurance to cover any medical costs.
-Finally, expats should consider the visa requirements for retirement in Korea, as they may need to apply for a long-term visa," explained one expat living in Korea.
+Finally, expats should consider the visa requirements for retirement in Korea, as they may need to apply for a long-term visa," commented one expat who made the move to Korea.

 Get Quote